joey-qytyku/OS-90-i386/docs/Drivers.md

 Call protected mode PnP call.
 This function copies values to a 16-bit stack segment and calls PnP BIOS functions

-## void DriverInitFail()
+## AllocatePages(dword size, ?)

-The driver is incapable of continuing the initialization process and must exit to the kernel.
+Allocate page frames and map to a 4096 byte aligned location.

 # Bus Drivers